-FDP\ITC.2.1 The TSF shall enforce the Access Control Policies or Information Flow Control Policies when importing user data, controlled under the SFP, from outside of the user data is as intended by the source of the user data.
+FDP_ITC.2.1 The TSF shall enforce the Access Control Policies or Information Flow Control Policies when importing user data, controlled under the SFP, from outside of the TSC.

-FDP\ITC.2.2 The TSF shall ensure that the protocol used provides for the unambiguous data.
+FDP_ITC.2.2 The TSF shall ensure that the protocol used provides for the unambiguous association between the security attributes and the user data received.